Lankatronics/Optimus-Spiderbot-V3.0.0/README.md

 ## Support

-For technical support, contact our team at support@lankatronics.lk
+For technical support, contact our team at support@tesla.lk

 To control this using android device, you will need the following app: https://play.google.com/store/apps/details?id=com.webdim.arduino_bluetooth_car_hc6